-- (a) An estimate of the expected instrument channel accuracy performance (e.g., in percent of span) under both (a) normal SFP level conditions (approximately Level 1 or higher) and (b) at the BDB conditions (i.e., radiation, temperature, humidity, post-seismic and post-shock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points. - (b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.
+(a) An estimate of the expected instrument channel accuracy performance (e.g., in percent of span) under both (i) normal SFP level conditions (approximately Level 1 or higher) and (ii) at the BDB conditions (i.e., radiation, temperature, humidity, post-seismic and post-shock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points.

+(b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.

-(This information was previously requested as RAI-7 in the NRC letter dated June 10, 2013.)
+(This information was previously requested as RAI-7 in the NRC letter dated June 25, 2013.)

-- (a) The design accuracy is 3 inches or less for both normal and BDB conditions and the calculated accuracy for PNPP of 1.83 inches is within the design range.
-The calculated accuracy of the instrumentation is 0.54 percent and the calculated accuracy of the control room remote indicator is 0.7082 percent. - (b) A periodic calibration verification will be performed within 60 days of a refueling outage considering normal testing scheduling allowances (for example, 25 percent).
+- (a) The design accuracy is 3 inches or less for both normal and BDB conditions and the calculated accuracy for BVPS of 1.60 inches is within the design range.
+The calculated accuracy of the instrumentation is 0.54 percent. - (b) A periodic calibration verification will be performed within 60 days of a refueling outage considering normal testing scheduling allowances (for example, 25 percent).
 Calibration verification will not be required to be performed more than once per 12 months.
 These calibration requirements are consistent with the guidance provided in Nuclear Energy Institute (NEI) 12-02, Section 4.3.
 Per Westinghouse procedures, should the calibration verification indicate that the instrument is out of tolerance by more than the designed 3-inch tolerance, a recalibration will be performed.

-- (a) A description of the capability and provisions the proposed level sensing equipment will have to enable periodic testing and calibration, including how this capability enables the equipment to be tested in-situ. - (b) A description of how such testing and calibration will enable the conduct of regular channel checks of each independent channel against the other, and against any other permanently-installed SFP level instrumentation.
+(a) A description of the capability and provisions the proposed level sensing equipment will have to enable periodic testing and calibration, including how this capability enables the equipment to be tested in-situ.

+(b) A description of how such testing and calibration will enable the conduct of regular channel checks of each independent channel against the other, and against any other permanently-installed SFP level instrumentation.

-- (c) A description of how calibration tests and functional checks will be performed, and the frequency at which they will be conducted.
-Discuss how these surveillances will be incorporated into the plant surveillance program. - (d) A description of the preventive maintenance tasks required to be performed during normal operation, and the planned maximum surveillance interval that is necessary to ensure that the channels are fully conditioned to accurately and reliably perform their functions when needed.
+(c) A description of how calibration tests and functional checks will be performed, and the frequency at which they will be conducted.
+Discuss how these surveillances will be incorporated into the plant surveillance program.

+(d) A description of what preventive maintenance tasks are required to be performed during normal operation, and the planned maximum surveillance interval that is necessary to ensure that the channels are fully conditioned to accurately and reliably perform their functions when needed.

-(This information was previously requested as RAI-8 in the NRC letter dated June 10, 2013.)
+(This information was previously requested as RAI-8 in the NRC letter dated June 25, 2013.)